PieceMaker/max-inscribed-circle/doc/guide.md

 it finds.
 Additionally, due to floating point issues with JavaScript, the radius will not always be as accurate as we like.
 Mathematically we know the radius of the circle is 0.5 but we can see this is not what is returned by the library.

+### Coordinate Units

+It is important to note that due to the underlying `turf` dependencies, this library has been written to work primarily with `(lat,lon)` coordinates.
+If the polygon is in a known projection then it is recommended you transform it to `WGS84 (EPSG:4326)`.
+The `reproject` and `pro4` libraries on NPM are good for this.

 ## Options

 There are three different options that can be specified when executing `maxInscribedCircle`.
 They are `numSegments`,